Upsonic/KOT/docs/example_applications/customer_database.md

 ## Backup and Restore

-To create a backup of the customer database, you can use the `backup` method of the `KOT` class.
+To create a backup of the customer database, you can use the `backup` method of the `Upsonic` class.
 Here's an example:

 ```python
 backup_location = customer_db.backup(".")
 print("Backup created at:", backup_location)
 ```

-To restore the customer database from a backup, you can use the `restore` method of the `KOT` class.
+To restore the customer database from a backup, you can use the `restore` method of the `Upsonic` class.
 Here's an example:

 ```python
 customer_db.restore(backup_location)